 So it’s easy; simply mask your computer’s location, and pay for your geo-blocked online content, right?

-Generally speaking, it is legal to use a VPN to protect your online transactions, however the legality of using a VPN to facilitate alternative online activity is still a grey area.
-In August 2013 Judge Breyer became the first US district judge to rule that it is in fact a breach of the Computer Fraud Act to avoid an IP address block using a mask technology.
+Generally speaking, it is legal to use a VPN to protect your online transactions, however, the legality of using a VPN to facilitate alternative online activity is still a grey area.
+In August 2013 Judge Breyer became the first US district judge to rule that it is in fact a breach of the Computer Fraud Act to avoid an IP address block using a masking technology.
 Although the case related to accessing private data using a VPN and not accessing geo-blocked media content per se, the ruling made it illegal to ‘knowingly circumventing one or more technological or physical measures that are designed to exclude or prevent unauthorized individuals from obtaining [that] information.’

-In the extreme hand of the law, some have argued that Canadians who use VPN services to access US TV may well be technically guilty of an offense that carries criminal charges in the US.
+In the extreme hand of the law, some have argued that Canadians who use VPN services to access US TV may well be technically guilty of an offence that carries criminal charges in the US.
 However more recently in a Forbes article giving US readers instructions on how to use VPN’s to watch the Sochi Olympics, Mitch Stoltz, a staff attorney with the Electronic Frontier Foundation, was quoted that “While there are differences among the courts about the use of masking IP addresses to gain access to a site, it is pretty well established that simply violating the Terms of Service alone is not sufficient to warrant a violation of the Computer Fraud and Abuse Act.”

 In Canada, the Copyright Act and the Digital Privacy Act govern how users access copyrighted media content and also what privacies are expected for consumers of the online experience.
 Recent changes to the Acts have Canadian internet privacy experts like Michael Geist concerned, particularly with the clauses that will require that ISP’s share their customers’ data with ‘any organization that is investigating a contractual breach or possible violation of any law’.
-Originally the use of a VPN would exclude Canadian consumers from providing their personal data to the traditional ISP, however new policies mean that VPN’s may also be under scrutiny to provide data logs of customers’ online activities.
+Originally the use of a VPN would exclude Canadian consumers from providing their personal data to the traditional ISP, however, new policies mean that VPNs may also be under scrutiny to provide data logs of customers’ online activities.
 In other words, a VPN or an ISP could be subpoenaed to provide a list of their customers, and those individual subscribers could in effect be under examination without even knowing it, where they may be prosecuted for breaches to the Copyright Act.

-In Canada we do not as yet have a case similar to the Breyer ruling that sets a precedent for how the law will address online activities conducted under the mask of a VPN.
-However we do have the precedent case of Voltage Pictures in the US requesting Canadian-based Teksavvy to hand over the private information of subscribers who it claimed had infringed copyright regulations.
+In Canada, we do not as yet have a case similar to the Breyer ruling that sets a precedent for how the law will address online activities conducted under the mask of a VPN.
+However, we do have the precedent case of Voltage Pictures in the US requesting Canadian-based Teksavvy to hand over the private information of subscribers who it claimed had infringed copyright regulations.
 The outcome of this case required Teksavvy to hand over its data logs to the US company, but with significant caveats including that Voltage Pictures could not contact any Canadian subscriber unless the text of the correspondence was approved through the Canadian court.

 Although Wajam’s deployment of a free VPN service may be legal in its own right, Canadian subscribers who use it to access geo-blocked media content do so at their own risk.
-We may need to wait until a first case goes to court in Canada to fully understand how our laws will address the use of VPNs to access geo-blocked media content.
+We may need to wait until the first case goes to court in Canada to fully understand how our laws will address the use of VPNs to access geo-blocked media content.